 English translation of Παραλίμνι: Ο Ναός του Αγίου Γεώργιου/Paralimni: The Church of St. George by Dr. Sophocles Sophocleus (Nicosia: Centre of Cultural Heritage/Metropolitan Church, 2009)

 “Expressing Christian Identity on the Silk Road” (with T.W.
 Davis), Religions of Kazakhstan and Central Asia on the Great Silk Road, ed.
-K. Baipakov (Paris: UNESCO, 2018)
+K. Baipakov (Paris: UNESCO, forthcoming 2020)

-Chapter 1: “Fresco-painting in Early Byzantine Cyprus,” in Melusine of Cyprus: Studies in Art, Architecture, and Visual Culture in Honor of Annemarie Weyl Carr (Leiden: Brill, forthcoming 2018)
+Chapter 1: “Fresco-painting in Early Byzantine Cyprus,” in Melusine of Cyprus: Studies in Art, Architecture, and Visual Culture in Honor of Annemarie Weyl Carr, ed.
+I. Christoforaki, J. Andrews, and A. McCarthy (Leiden: Brill, forthcoming 2020)

 Chapter 22: “Development of Byzantine Monuments within the Natural Environment,” in Environment, landscape and society: diachronic perspectives on settlement patterns in Cyprus [CAARI Monograph Series: 6] (Boston: American Schools of Oriental Research, forthcoming 2018)

 Chapter 2.4: “Churches,” in The Oxford Handbook of Early Christian Archaeology, eds.
 T. Davis, W. Caraher and D. Pettegrew (Oxford/New York: Oxford University Press, 2019): 128-146.